raph-m/blackjack/README.md

 In the 'strategy_generator/base_monte_carlo.py' you can find the implementation of the Monte Carlo reinforcement algorithm.
 To run it, call the MC() function.

 ## Strategy Tuning
 In the 'strategy_tunning/dfo_tuning.py' file you can find the implementation of hyperparameters tuning usig DFO-TR algorithm.
-To run it, call tune("MC") or tune("qlearn")
+To run it, call tune("MC") or tune("qlearn").

+## results
+You will find plots of the different basic strategies and of counters performance in the folder results.